 Britain's most popular single handed catamaran

-The Dart 15 is a fifteen foot catamaran designed to be sailed by one or two crew with mainsail or mainsail and jib.
+The Dart 15 is a fifteen foot, one-design catamaran which can be sailed by one or two crew with mainsail or mainsail and jib.
 It consistently has the largest entry of any single handed catamaran class in British National events.
 The boat can be trailered or transported on a car roof and can be easily rebuilt, ready to sail with no tools in under an hour.
 Take a look at our welcome page or contact your local Dart 15 sailing club to find out more.

 Dart 15 videos